-World Health Organization (WHO) Belfast Healthy City Awards 2014
+World Health Organization (WHO) Belfast Healthy City Awards 2018

-Category 1: Healthy Places
+- Category 2: Healthy Places

-Category 2: Healthy Living
+- Category 3: Healthy Living

-Category 3: Promoting Health Equity
+Category 1: Promoting Health Equity

 This award will recognise achievement in healthy living; leisure and sporting activities including dance; active and healthy travel including cycling and walking initiatives; volunteering; and heritage and environmental programmes.
 Healthy living focuses on initiatives that encourage and enable people of all ages to live healthier lives and actively participate in society.
 Applications are encouraged from initiatives that explore and demonstrate how being physically and/or socially active contributes to healthy and cohesive communities as well as good individual mental and physical health and wellbeing.

 Who Should Apply?

 Applications may be made by organisations from all sectors.
 Regional organisations are welcome to apply where they can demonstrate that activities directly benefited the people of Belfast.
 Nominated programmes and initiatives should be currently active, or have been completed within the past five years.